 In order to address the loss of DER #2 and 3, the FICS team revisited the interconnection queue at both companies and identified DER #5-7 as a potential FICS candidate.
-The three projects are scheduled for mechanical completion at the end of Q3 2020.
 The FICS team is currently working with the developer for DER #5-7 to complete the design of the ANM solution for these sites.